 How can you take your persona through the buyer journey?

 The purpose of all content is to take the potential customer through the buyer journey.
 This starts with awareness, when they become aware of what is on offer, followed by consideration, purchase and then the post-purchase stage, when the task is to retain their custom and please them so much with it that they become loyal advocates who will recommend you and your services to others.

 Therefore, a primary consideration is to attract the persona in the first instance, with relevant and interesting content, as well as something that speaks to their needs.
 The 'rule of seven' indicates that, on average, those considering a purchase need to see seven positive messages before they commit to buying.
 This means that content and other marketing - such as any email campaigns a potential customer has signed up to - must continue to direct their appeal to the persona.

 Over time, you may find your persona details change and your digital marketing strategy should alter with it.
 For example, if you are using social media marketing it will be worth noting how demographic shifts take place, both through changing fashions and the emergence of new platforms.
 An example of this is the ageing profile of the average Facebook user.

 How BeUniqueness can help

-At BeUniqueness, we can help you reach out to your own buyer persona and achieve better returns on investment in your marketing.
+As the best digital marketing agency in Manchester, BeUniqueness can help you reach out to your own buyer persona with a campaign strategy that is suited to them.
+In doing so, we can help you achieve better returns in your marketing.